Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: The Modular Approximate Bayesian Approach

-The exact predictive distribution of the option prices as defined in (\ref {eq:fullpred}) is not available under our proposed inferential approach for three reasons.
+The exact predictive distribution of the future option price in \eqref{fullpred} is not available under our proposed inferential approach for three reasons.
 First, as we do not make any assumptions about the probabilistic model for the observed option prices, the first density under the integral is unavailable.
-Second, the lack of a statistical model for both $HF_{t}$ and $O_{t}$ ensures that the next density under the integral, namely the predictive $p(S_{T+h},\mathbf{V}_{T+1:T+h}|\mathbf{y}_{1:T},\Theta ,\Psi )$, is also inaccessible due to the absence of the full model required to perform the filtering needed in the construction of such predictive distribution.
-Third, under our particular inferential approach, we do not target the exact posterior, $p\left( \Theta ,\Lambda ,\Psi |\mathbf{y} _{1:T}\right) .$
+Second, the lack of a statistical model for both $HF_{t}$ and $O_{t}$ ensures that the next density under the integral, namely the predictive $p(S_{T+h},{V}_{T+h}| \mathbf{y}_{1:T},\Phi )$, is also inaccessible due to the absence of the full model required to perform the filtering needed in the construction of such a predictive distribution.
+Third, under our particular inferential approach, we do not target the exact posterior, $p\left( \Phi | \mathbf{y}_{1:T}\right) .$

-With regard to the first point, we note that {the expression for the theoretical option price }remains{\ accessible, with $Q_{t}(S_{t},V_{t},\tau ,k,\Theta ,\Lambda )$ readily computable given $S_{t},V_{t},\Theta ,\Lambda $ .
-Consequently, we propose }using the theoretical price as an input into the predictive distribution for the observed price as follows: for $\mathcal{K} _{b}$ a kernel function and $b\geq 0$ a bandwidth, an approximation to the density for the observed option\ price at the value $O_{T+h}(k,\tau )$ is given by
+With regard to the first point, we note that the expression for the theoretical option price remains accessible via \eqref{eq:Qt}, and is readily computable given $S_{t},V_{t}$ and $ \Phi $.
+Consequently, we propose using the theoretical price as an input into the predictive distribution for the observed price as follows: for $ \mathcal{K}_{b}$ a kernel function and $b\geq 0$ a bandwidth, an approximation to the density for the observed option\ price at the value $ O_{T+h}(k,\tau )$ is given by